gethiox/HIDI/README.md

 - greatly improved speed of application start and termination
 - Fixed input device grabbing for exclusive usage
 - CC learn action - easier way to learn CC with unstable analog input, also useful for multi-axis analog sticks
-- Precompiled builds for various targets
+- Precompiled builds for various platforms
 - Embedded config directory, if config directory doesn't exist, application will create default one
 - Automatic update of factory configurations (if there are new ones or modified). hidi.config stays intact
 - Support for optional HD44780 screens (16x2, 20x4) for displaying statistics

 # TODO
+Missing features of 1.0 release scope:
-- improve throttling logic to the best possible solution
+- Improve throttling logic to the best possible solution
-- proper logging with multi-level debug option
+- Proper logging with multi-level debug option
 - Polish default configurations for keyboard and gamepad

 # Nice to have